Download PDF Last Second Chance.3.22.19.final

 “Hi, can anyone hear me?” asked the uncertain voice coming from the bodiless head showing on the laptop’s screen.

 Bill did a double-take when he saw the talking head of the firm’s newest dead client, a middle-aged woman with a thin face, blue-grey eyes, and short blonde hair.
-When Bill read the name Jo Smith in the bio in his file, he assumed the client was a man, so the sight of a woman’s head added a touch of surprise, which increased his tension.
+When Bill read the name Jo Smith on the bio in his file, he assumed the client was a man, so the sight of a woman’s head added a touch of surprise, which increased his tension.
 Bill stammered “Welcome to the law firm of Dexter Bates er…ah, Mrs. Smith.
+I am attorney Bill Able.
 Can you hear me clearly?”

 “Yes, I hear you, but I can’t see you.
 Can you see me?” came the reply in the tentative but clear, female voice of Jo Ellen Smith, who went by Jo.

-“I see a computer-synthesized image only of your face and head created from pictures of you captured from the internet during your life.
+“I see a computer-synthesized image of your face and head.
+I believe your image is a composite created from pictures of you captured from the internet during your life.
 And I am, uh, very sorry that you are…uh…dead,” he said in his slight Virginian accent that became more obvious when he was anxious.

 “So, I’m really dead?”